-With thousands of records entering and leaving your Salesforce platform every day, it’s critical to have an official data retention policy documented.
+That’s why, with thousands of records entering and leaving your system every day, it’s critical to have an official data retention policy documented.

-So where do you start?
-Your data retention policy should look holistically at all of the data entering your Salesforce instance.
+Your data retention policy should look holistically at all of the data entering your SaaS platform.
 Pay attention to what kind of data you're retaining, the data’s sensitivity level, and regulations that may specify the minimum or maximum retention periods.
 After categorizing each object, you'll need to define when to reduce access to that data by deleting it entirely and when to move the data to your archives.
 Let's dive deeper into each step of the process.

 2. Determine Applicable Regulations

-Specific local, state, federal, international, or industry-imposed regulations, such as GPDR, CCPA, HIPAA, and SEC 17a-4, have data retention requirements.
+Specific local, state, federal, international, or industry-imposed regulations, such as GPDR, LGPD, CCPA, HIPAA, and SEC 17a-4, have data retention requirements.
 Hopefully, your compliance, risk, and legal departments have already set retention policies for sensitive data that align with the applicable rules.
-Double-check with each of these departments to ensure your Salesforce platform complies to avoid civil, criminal, or financial penalties.
+Double-check with each of these departments to ensure you comply to avoid civil, criminal, or financial penalties.

-Note: You'll also need to establish a Salesforce backup retention policy to remain compliant with these regulations.
-Maintaining a schedule of removal will likely require an automated backup solution.
+Note: You'll also need to establish a backup retention policy to remain compliant with these regulations.
+Maintaining a schedule of removal will likely require an automated backup solution

 3. Catalogue Your Data